xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

                                                const char* pName);
 ```

-This function has very similar semantics to the Vulkan command
+This function has very similar semantics to `vkGetInstanceProcAddr`.
-`vkGetInstanceProcAddr`.
-`vk_icdGetInstanceProcAddr` returns valid function pointers for all the global level
+`vk_icdGetInstanceProcAddr` returns valid function pointers for all the global-level
-and instance level Vulkan commands, and also for `vkGetDeviceProcAddr`.
+and instance-level Vulkan functions, and also for `vkGetDeviceProcAddr`.
-Global level commands are those
+Global-level functions are those
 which contain no dispatchable object as the first parameter, such as
 `vkCreateInstance` and `vkEnumerateInstanceExtensionProperties`.
 The ICD must
-support querying global level entry points by calling
+support querying global-level entry points by calling
 `vk_icdGetInstanceProcAddr` with a NULL `VkInstance` parameter.
-Instance level
+Instance-level
-commands are those that have either `VkInstance`, or `VkPhysicalDevice` as the
+functions are those that have either `VkInstance`, or `VkPhysicalDevice` as the
 first parameter dispatchable object.
 Both core entry points and any instance
 extension entry points the ICD supports should be available via
 `vk_icdGetInstanceProcAddr`.
 Future Vulkan instance extensions may define and
-use new instance level dispatchable objects other than `VkInstance` and
+use new instance-level dispatchable objects other than `VkInstance` and
 `VkPhysicalDevice`, in which case extension entry points using these newly
 defined dispatchable objects must be queryable via `vk_icdGetInstanceProcAddr`.